 Microlearning, or the portioning of learning units into relatively brief elements, is a buzzy word at the moment, and it’s stirring up a lot of feelings — hope, angst, confusion — in content strategy sessions throughout the marketing world.

 But how do we face the immediate challenge of sifting through the glut of information and speculation to know, definitively, if microlearning is right for your content strategy?

 Let’s think about roles.

-As writers, marketing professionals, and business owners, we wear many hats throughout the workday.
-Some more obvious than others, like the one listed on your business card or as the guy or gal who makes the best breakroom coffee.
-In COVID times, that may just mean you’re the one who wears the barista pants in the family and knows how to work the espresso machine.
+As marketing professionals and business owners, we wear many hats throughout the workday.
+Some more obvious than others, like the one listed on your business card or as the person who makes the best breakroom coffee.
 But believe it or not, your most important role is one that many of us think about the least.

 If your business requires the marketing or selling of anything, even marketing the business itself, you are an educator.
 To achieve great marketing of a product or service, you have to first and foremost be a great storyteller and ultimately, a teacher, building with each piece of content — each interaction — a loyal base of customer support.

 After all, it is your company’s well-informed evangelists who are often the best messengers for your brand.
 They know the ‘what,’ they’ve experienced the ‘how,’ and they believe in the ‘why’ that built your brand equity and got you to where you are today.

 But this kind of support doesn’t come easy.
 In reality, the challenge of securing such indelible customers keeps growing as the possibilities for reaching eyes and ears, opening hearts and minds on the internet, in print, and over the airwaves ever expand.
 And at the same time, expectations have narrowed.